RafaelKorb/iMRI-Dataset/README.md

 # projeto_tcc

 Algoritm based on NicMsLesions, specific to pre-process images.
-Adapted to json, work whit ilimitaded number of datasets.
+Adapted to json, work whit unlimited number of datasets.

 The offer json take in count 5 public data images: